There are many other guides and resources for understanding Boolean operators. Here are a few suggestions:

 Boolean operators are logical expressions used to focus your search within a database.
 Many academic databases are designed to retrieve the information you tell it to retrieve by using subject headings and keywords.
 Boolean operators are the connectors that are used to create search strategies with those subject headings and keywords.The main Boolean operators are AND, OR, NOT, and they connect your search words to either narrow or broaden the search results.

 The operator AND is used to combine different concepts together and narrow results.
-Concepts combined together with AND tell the database that you are requiring each result to have both/all concepts.
+Concepts combined together with AND tells the database that you are requiring each result to have both/all concepts.
 It requires terms to be in each result in the results list.

 Examine your research question.
 The three concepts identified earlier were highlighted as seen below.